ombralunare/Atmosfera/README.md

 °NB° if you haven't seen it yet, check it out in my Repositories!

-- To Install Soundflow
+- To Install Soundflow:

- open terminal/console ...
+1. open terminal/console ...
- type: npm install soundflow
+2. type: npm install soundflow
- ENTER
+3. ENTER

 Enjoy!
 -buon ascolto